akshay-nm/homework-assignment-2/README.md

 # API overview

+## What's happening?

+To understand this, lets assume that we have a new customer who wants to order something on the Pizza Store.
+We are to assume that the Pizza Delivery Online Service already has a frontend configured to work with this API.

+> Details about the request formats are discussed later in "Interacting with API" section of this document.

+Now, the primary requirement to access any of the functionalities provided by the online service is for a customer to have an account.
+To create an account, the customer needs to provide
+- First name
+- Last name
+- E-mail
+- Street address
+- Password
+This part is handled with a POST request from the frontend with all the above mentioned fields as request body.
+Once the server validates the data, modifies and saves it, it sends a O.K. response to the frontend.
+This concludes the **Registration Process**.
+That's not all.
+The next requirement for the customer to access the API is a valid session.
+For that the customer needs to share its email and password with the API.
+This also happens with a _POST_ request with the fields in the request body (JSON).
+If the authentication is successful, the API sends another O.K. response to the frontend, this time with a _TOKEN_.
+That's essentially the **Login Process**.

+> The server assigns expiration to the tokens at the time of creation.
+This ensures that if no token modifications occur, each session is limited.

+Now the customer can access other features, namely
+- Edit their Credentials
+- Delete their account
+- Access the menu
+- Add items from the menu to the cart
+- Place orders

+I tried my best to keep the API message driven.
+Any suggestions on how i can improve on that?

 ## Integration with stripe.com and mailgun.com

 All the necessary information required to perform valid test transaction is stored in config file.